 We have profiles on current and upcoming West End shows with show background and information, regularly updated cast lists, running times, booking periods, and venue visiting information.

 Our reviews are honest and independent.
-We will soon be launching a new programme of reviews by you whereby audience members have their say.
+We have launched a new programme of reviews by you whereby audience members have their say.
 We believe a theatre critic is anyone who’s seen a show and voices an opinion on the piece.
 All reviews will be moderated and added to our site within a week of submission.
+Please visit the relevant show page, and give us your thoughts.

 The West End is world famous for being one of the theatre centres of the world.
 You can listen to the music of the night at Phantom of the Opera, dream the dream at Les.
 Miserables, be spellbound and defy gravity with the witches of Oz at Wicked, be a dancing queen at Mamma Mia and so much more.